 After a night at Cho La, we set up base camp of Lobuche peak.
 We will summit and sleep at the summit of Lobuche peak at 6119m for acclimatization.

 A few days walk down the valley to Pangboche and a rest day here give us renewed strength and focus for the main objective, that is Amadablam.
-Amadablam Base Camp is at (4700m) is on a beautiful grassy meadow.
+Amadablam Base Camp (4700m) is on a beautiful grassy meadow.
 The guides and Sherpas will fix rope on the route and stock the camps with provisions and equipment.
 When the fixed line is in place, and the two camps are established and stocked, we will begin our ascent progressing towards Camp I, Camp II, Camp III and make a bid for the summit.

 Guides and Sherpas will carry all group gear but members are expected to carry their own personal gear.